-Not all places will fancy be investigated for haunts!
+Not all places will fancy being investigated for haunts!
 Some prefer not to gloat on or encourage the ghostly activity that has been reported in the property.
 It could be all over the web or even ghostly shows on television.

 Do respect their requests.
 They have already made a decision that they prefer not to shine a light on their spectral treasure, so its best not to push it.

 Keep Lines of Communication to the outside world open!